Shell Scripting 101: While Loop Condition in Bash Script

 A while loop in shell scripts is used to repeat instructions multiple times until the condition for the loop stays true.
-Loops have a lot of use cases in real-world applications since we create them to automate repetitive tasks.
+Loops have a lot of use cases in real-world applications, since we create them to automate repetitive tasks.
 Let’s go over some of the use cases and learn to use the while loop in shell scripts.

-Syntax of While Loop in Shell Scripts
+Syntax of While Loop in Bash Scripts

 The while loop works based on the condition supplied to it.
 It can be as simple as waiting for a variable to become equal to a specified number, or as complex as waiting for the output for another command to match the output we specified.
 The possibilities are endless here.
 If you can evaluate something to be TRUE or FALSE, you can use it as a condition for the while loop.